Top Festivals in Peru 2024 & 2025 | Gourmet, Music and Dance

 Every year at the beginning of February, the southern Peruvian city of Puno celebrates the "Fiesta de la Candelaria."
 It is a festival filled with dance and music in honor of the Virgin of Candelaria, the patroness of Puno.

-Fiesta de la Candelaria can last for about two weeks.
+Fiesta de la Candelaria can last for about one to two weeks.
 Masses, dances, and celebrations will be held throughout the day, starting early in the morning.
 A statue of Candelaria will be carried in a procession by people, followed by a large band.
 You can throw flower petals on the statue for good luck; what's more, you'll be treated to a visual feast of many colorful costumes.
 A vast sea of dance teams and musicians from all over the world dress up in ornate costumes with brightly colored patterns, and exaggerated designs inlaid with shiny pearls, scales, or thick feathers, and are accompanied by masks with fierce eyes and sharp horns.

 Fiesta de la CandelariaFiesta de la Candelaria